shrisha-rao/zembo-demo/README.md

 * **BigQuery:** All further analysis is done by loading data from a BigQuery table.
   * EDA: `Analysis_eda.ipynb`
   * Predictive modelling: `Predictive_modeling.ipynb`

+## Permissions
+  * I may need to grant access to the GCP project.
+Could you please provide the relevant email addresses?

 ## Approach